mcollina/mcp-github-notifications/README.md

 - "Unsubscribe me from thread 12345."
 - "What notifications do I have for the octocat/Hello-World repository?"
 - "Mark all notifications from the octocat/Hello-World repository as read."
+- "Watch all activity on the octocat/Hello-World repository."
+- "Set the octocat/Hello-World repository to default settings (participating and @mentions)."
+- "Check my notification settings for the octocat/Hello-World repository."
+- "Mute all notifications from the octocat/Hello-World repository."

 ## Development